- Tracy Gunn

 Central Nervous System (CNS) Toxicity

 Oxygen becomes toxic at partial pressures above 1.4 ata.
-This toxicity can cause convulsions that are dangerous underwater although individuals thresholds vary widely and depend upon environmental conditions and exertion levels
+This toxicity can cause convulsions that are dangerous underwater, although individual thresholds vary widely and depend upon environmental conditions and exertion levels.

-Most serious is convulsion (hyperoxic seizure - excessive O2) and can cause diver to drown.
-These powerful convulsions may cause unconsciousness and the diver may lose the regulator mouthpiece.
+The most serious is convulsion (hyperoxic seizure - excessive O2), which can cause the diver to drown.
+These powerful convulsions may cause unconsciousness, and the diver may lose the regulator mouthpiece.

 100% pure oxygen can be toxic in just 4 meters of water.